Photo credit: Twitter @MaryannCTurner

 Extreme weather events and natural disasters are an unfortunate reality of living in Australia, and our charities sector is routinely on the frontlines when disaster strikes.

 The philanthropic community has a significant and deeply impactful role to play in supporting Australians through both the initial response stages of a disaster by providing relief and financial lifelines for affected regions, as well as supporting recovery efforts and driving long-term advocacy, resilience-building and critical, complex system change to build a truly sustainable future.

 Many of our members and friends of PA have asked how they can provide meaningful support during disaster season.
 When responding to emergencies, it is important to remember that communities and organisations are best positioned to know what goods and resources they need –for this reason, financial support, rather than physical supplies, is nearly always preferable.

 Financial support empowers fire and flood services, relief organisations, community funds, mayoral emergency funds, wildlife carers, animal sanctuaries, and change-makers to provide tailored, targeted relief to communities in the way and at the time it is most needed and most impactful.

-Philanthropy Australia has compiled a list of some of the many and varied organisations, funds and appeals that members and supporters may wish to consider giving to during this disaster season.
+Philanthropy Australia has compiled a list of some of the many and varied organisations, funds and appeals that members and supporters may wish to consider giving to.

 This list is by no means exhaustive, and we encourage you to share your recommendations with us - firstname.lastname@example.org - to help grow this important list.